-There are a lot of branches under the term “cybersecurity”1.
-Computer network security, information security, security of the single computer – all these parts of cybersecurity are very large and essential for understanding if you use the computer for your activities.
-Online security is an integral part of this enormously actual study often leaves behind the scene.
-In this article, you will read the key rules of proper usage of web resources, as well as some tricks that can help you to avoid the malware injection.
+There are a lot of branches under the term “cybersecurity”.
+Computer network security, information security, security of the single computer – all these branches of cybersecurity are very large.
+And all of them are essential for understanding if you use PC.
+Online security, an integral part of this enormously actual study, often leaves behind the scene.
+In this article, you will read the key rules of proper usage of web resources, as well as some tricks that can help you to avoid malware injection.

-It is very strange that the main source of hazard that gave a significant push for cybersecurity as a science is often unspoken.
-Of course, there is a huge range of worldwide-accepted solutions that act as embedded antiviruses, however, the observant user who knows enough about web security can easily find a large amount of potential security breaches.
+It is strange that the main source of hazard that gave a significant push for cybersecurity as a science remains behind the scene.
+Of course, there is a huge range of worldwide-accepted solutions that act as embedded antiviruses.
+But the observant user who knows enough about web security can manually find a lot of potential breaches.
 The majority of these vulnerabilities are based on the human factor.
-Carelessness, that often goes close to foolishness, and simple lack of basic knowledge about online security – they look like easy-to-counteract, but the statistic reveals other facts.
+Carelessness, which often goes close to foolishness, and simple lack of basic knowledge about online security – they look like easy-to-counteract, but the statistic reveals other facts.

 What is online security?

-Usually, this term is used to describe the rules and actions that are used to make sure that the information you interact with and credentials you use in the Internet are not stolen by the cybercriminals.
-The result may be reached with the solutions that are embedded in the web browsers, as well as with the antivirus tools.
+Usually, scientists use this term to describe the rules that prevent any bad finals from browsing the Web.
+These rules help to make sure that sensitive information you use on the Internet will not leak anywhere.
+The result may be reached with the solutions for browsers, as well as with regular antivirus tools.

-In the specific cases, online security term may be used to describe a large pack of the measures that are targeted on minimizing the possibility of information theft, data leaks or malware injection.
-The difference between first and second definition is in the depth of practices applied for reaching the target: the first term is more descriptional, the second includes practical usage.
-Besides antiviruses and modern browsers, that were mentioned in the first paragraph, the online security in practice needs much more technical methods as well as human resources.
+In specific cases, online security terms may describe a large pack of measures that aim at minimizing the possibility of information theft data leaks, or malware injection.
+The difference between the former and the latter is in the depth of practices applied for reaching the target.
+The first term is more descriptional, the second includes practical usage cases.
+Besides antiviruses and modern browsers, online security requires much more technical methods as well as human resources.

-Which hazards are hidden online?
+Which hazards hide online?
 Such a question will be hard to answer even in the dissertation.
 So, let’s categorize the main hazard outlets that must be closed by online security:

-Sites that mimic the file sharing resources.
-Websites of this type are usually used for sharing the content for web-pirates – cracked programs/games, camripped films, or any other data that is supposed to be purchased.
-Fake file sharing websites are offering to download anything you will type to the search bar, even when the search query looks like “Revenge of stoned eels 2 : Incredible Boogaloo”.
-Under the link that is offered for downloading this “cartoon” you will find a backdoor, adware or some other unpleasant thing.
+Sites that mimic the file-sharing resources.
+Originally, websites of this type are often used for sharing the content for web pirates.
+Those are cracked programs/games, cam-ripped films, or any other data that should be paid for.
+Fake file-sharing websites are offering to download anything you will type into the search bar.
+They will give you “relevant” results even to absurd search inquiries.
+Under the downloading link, you will find a backdoor, adware or some other unpleasant thing.

-Everyone can see the advertisements with the dubious content.
-“You won the lottery”, “We have a gift for you” or “You are the 100000 visitor of our website, take your prize!” – all of them are also blinking awfully and painted in enormously bright colours.
-It looks obvious that you will get nothing besides the pack of viruses, but there are still a lot of users who ate this lure.
+Everyone has seen the advertisements with dubious content at least once.
+“You won the lottery”, “We have a gift for you” or “You are the 100000 visitor of our website, take your prize!” – all of them are also blinking awfully and painted in dangerously bright colours.
+It looks obvious that you will get nothing but malware, or a redirect to another page.
+However, there are enough users who still click on it.

 There are two subtypes of this threat.
-First type is a common website, which is hacked and controlled by cybercriminals, so any part of the content located on this website can be malicious.
+First one is a common website, which is compromised and controlled by cybercriminals.
+Any part of the content located on this website can be malicious.
 Such pages are getting reported quite quickly, and the majority of anti-malware programs begin to block them in a week or two.
-The second type of abandoned website is a forum or chat that has no active moderation.
+The other type of abandoned website is a forum or chat that has no active moderation.
 Users are free to share any files, so the chance that someone maleficent will post a malicious file under the guise of the app you asked for is very high.